indutny/blog/posts/a.deoptimize-me-not.md

 v25 Simulate id=26 pop 1, push t19, var[3] = t2, var[4] = t20 <|@
 ```

-(Note that you could obtain such IR by running node.js with `--trace-hydrogen`
+(Note that you can obtain such IR by running node.js with `--trace-hydrogen`
 flag, which will print it out into the `hydrogen.cfg` or `hydrogen-<pid>.cfg`
 file).